Compared to Europe and Asia, Africa can be expensive to fly to, but there are a few ways on how to fly to South Africa for less.

 There are various ways you can earn miles, but here are 4 ways I was able to accumulate miles with United.

 Earned miles when making a purchase at a participating merchant via MileagePlus X app

 You can earn 1 to 5 miles for every dollar spent.
 For example, you earn 5 miles for every dollar spent at Gap.

 With the MileagePlus X app, you are essentially buying a gift card of whatever amount using a United-based credit card.
 Consequently, the miles will be transferred to your United mileage account.

 Flew United Airlines a couple of times

-Just about every airline has a loyalty flyer program.
-It’s free to join.
+Every airline has a loyalty flyer program and it’s free to join.
 Bare in mind that most airline miles expire if your account is inactive or you’re not accruing miles after a certain timeframe.